 Before I move on to the details… the flooring!
 This is such a big part of the kitchen and I feel like it really completes the look but it’s NOT something we’d planned to take on.
 We had hoped to find more of the same laminate that was installed throughout our entire main floor to carry on through the kitchen/dining.
 We would have only had to buy about 300 square feet to match this BUT it turns out it was discontinued and NONE was available anywhere in western canada.
 I called SO many stores, you guys.
 Since continuous flooring was a big deal for us, we decided to refloor our entire main floor.
 We’re actually not done yet… one more room to go!
 We found this flooring on for a case sale deal.
 I know that’s no help if you were looking for something similar :) We are really happy with it so far!

 Picking white paint can be a total challenge… but picking white paint and white tile and white grout that all go together?
 And throw in a grey countertop in there too, why don’t you!
 There are so many undertones at play to watch out for.
 I’m so happy with the mix of whites and how clean and classic they look all pulled together.
 We settled on a paint called Expert White from *General Paint and painted the trim the same colour (just in a semigloss).
+I talk more about choosing paint colours (including these ones) in this post here.

 The tile is something I had a hard time deciding on.
 Everything else was honestly pretty easy.
 Not easy, but I was confident.
 The tile I had to call in help.
 I partnered with *Complete Floors in Kamloops and they took me through every white and grey tile they carried and we narrowed it down to this beautiful handmade looking tile in a stacked lay.
 I LOVE how it turned out.